biglotteryfund/blf-alpha/README.md

 npm run build && npm test
 ```

-#### 5. Start the application:
+### 5. Start the application:

 ```
 npm run startDev
 ```

+This command runs the app through `nodemon` with debugging enabled.

-#### 6. Open the website
+### 6. Open the website

 The application should now be running.
-Visit the following link in your browser to confirm everything is running.
+Visit the following link in your browser to confirm everything is OK.

 ```
 http://localhost:3000
 ```

-#### 7. Watch files for changes
+### 7. Watch files for changes

 Watch static assets and run an incremental build when files change.